LIDR-academy/AI4Devs-lab-ides-202406/prompts-rgm.md

 ## Copilot prompts

 The conversation was long, with a lot of problems.
 It took me a while but finally it worked.
-Here is all the github copilot chat:
+Here are all the github copilot chat:

 rgarciademarina: hello